Cover Letter for Internship Examples | How to Write (Format)

 Internship Cover Letter Format

-Follow business letter format
+Follow the business letter format

-A cover letter for an internship is an official document; therefore, you must follow the business letter format.
+A cover letter is an official document; therefore, you must follow the business letter format.
 Using the business letter format will require you to provide your contact information along with the date and address.
 You should also include the employer’s name and address at the top of the letter and a salutation.

-Be mindful about the length
+Be mindful of the length

-Margins, line spacing, and alignment should be catered
+Margins, line spacing, and alignment should be catered to

 Try to write a unique cover letter that stands out

 For you to stand out, you must ensure that the cover letter contents are unique.
 This is likely to have a positive impact on the employer and help increase your odds of obtaining an internship with the company you are interested in.
-You can ensure you provide unique information by adhering to the following process when writing a cover letter for an internship:

 Paragraph 1: an introduction of yourself